epogrebnyak/facebook-json-to-csv/README.md

 # facebook-json-to-csv
-Convert your personal Facebook JSON archive to CSV or pandas dataframe.
+Convert your personal Facebook JSON archive to CSV files or pandas dataframes.

 ### How to use